kopia/kopia/site/content/docs/Repositories/_index.md

 > PRO TIP: Many cloud storage providers offer a variety of [storage tiers](../docs/advanced/storage-tiers/) that may (or may not) help decrease your cost of cloud storage, depending on your use case.
 See the [storage tiers documentation](/docs/advanced/storage-tiers/) to learn the different types of files Kopia stores in repositories and which one of these file types you can possibly move to archive tiers, such as Amazon Deep Glacier.

-## Amazon S3 and S3-compatible cloud storage
+## Amazon S3 and S3-compatible Cloud Storage

 Creating an Amazon S3 or S3-compatible storage `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.